-Most parts of Pure DRL agent is the same as Hybrid DRL agent for comparison.
-The main difference is the way to represent effect of time pressure in human cognition performance.
-Hybrid DRL agent segments cognition process of each trial into frames and each action will represent specific effect on each frame/step.
-However, for Pure DRL agent, it will directly take the whole visual stimuli as input and output one action which represents the whole response time change due to time pressure.
+Most parts of the pure DRL agent is the same as the hybrid DRL agent.
+The main difference lies in the way to represent effect of time pressure in human cognition performance.
+The hybrid DRL agent segments cognition process of each trial into frames and each action represents specific effect on each frame/step.
+However, for the pure DRL agent, it directly takes the whole visual stimuli as input and output one action which represents the whole response time change due to time pressure.
 The final estimation of regulated response time is the sum of this action and basic response time estimated by SVR models.